cedlemo/OCaml-Notty-introduction/README.md

 	let wow = I.string A.(fg lightred) "Wow!" in
 	I.(wow <-> (void 2 0 <|> wow)) |> Notty_unix.output_image_endline
 ```

-In this program we create an Image that is based on a string "Wow!" with some
+In this program we create an image that is based on a string "Wow!" with some
 attributes `A.(fg lightred)`.
-Then We compose a bigger image and display twice
+Then we compose a bigger image and display twice
 the `wow` image at different position.
-The function `Notty_unix.output_image_endline
+The function `Notty_unix.output_image_endline`
 allow us to display the generated image.

 ### The Image module